On this page:

 match: no matching case

-If no target_expr produces a true value and there is no ~else clause, a run-time exception is thrown.
-In that case, when all of the bind forms are syntax-object patterns, the generated exception’s message may be specialized to report the expected pattern, instead of just reporting that no cases matched.
+If no values_bind matches the values and there is no ~else clause, a run-time exception is thrown.
+In that case, when all of the values_bind forms are single-value syntax-object patterns, the generated exception’s message may be specialized to report the expected pattern, instead of just reporting that no cases matched.

 > match 1+2